MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 ### Quantum enthusiasts

-If you are an educator, a student or quantum enthusiast, Azure Quantum is a great tool for teaching quantum computing and quantum applications.
-You will broaden your learnings through the access to the most diverse set of quantum technologies, you will learn the basics of quantum computing and the quantum programming language Q#, and discover the areas where quantum computers have the potential to make a big impact.
-In addition to using the default USD 500 in Azure Quantum credits for a class project, an [Azure for Students](https://azure.microsoft.com/free/students/) account will jumpstart the learning journey with USD 100 more in traditional Azure credits.
+If you are an educator, a student, or quantum enthusiast, Azure Quantum is a great tool for teaching quantum computing and quantum applications.
+You will broaden your learning through the access to the most diverse set of quantum technologies, learn the basics of quantum computing and the quantum programming language Q#, and discover the areas where quantum computers have the potential to make a big impact.
+In addition to using the default USD 500 in Azure Quantum credits for a class project, an [Azure for Students](https://azure.microsoft.com/free/students/) account will jumpstart the learning journey with an additional USD 100 in traditional Azure credits.

 ## Why use quantum computing